ember-learn/guides-source/guides/release/typescript/application-development/testing.md

 }
 ```

-Now, in our test file, we’re similarly back to testing all those extra scenarios, but here TypeScript would actually stop us from passing the bad inputs _at all_.
+Now, in our test file, we're similarly back to testing all those extra scenarios, but here TypeScript would actually stop us from passing the bad inputs _at all_.
 Working around this will require you to do something that might feel uncomfortable for some enthusiastic TypeScript users: casting a bunch of values [`as any`][any] for your tests to throw away what TypeScript knows about our code!

 ```typescript {data-filename="tests/unit/utils/math-test.ts"}
 import { module, test } from 'qunit';